Sunirmal10/YouTube-Clone/README.md

 ## Acknowledgments

-1. This project is inspired by the design and functionality of YouTube.
+1. The design and functionality of YouTube inspires this project.

 2. The Rapid API YouTube V3 API is used for fetching video data.